 Her work has been recognised by UNICEF among the 12 Digital Champions for Children’s Rights in the Digital Age and was honoured in Washington D.C. with the International Award for Outstanding Achievement in Cybersafety.
 As well as a number of local awards and honours (listed below), in 2019, Rosie became a recipient of the Order of Australia Medal, recognising her service to young people and her work against bullying.
 In 2020, Rosie was named a 2020 Westpac Social Change fellow as one of ten social innovators recognised for their social leadership in Australia.

 Rosie is a highly energetic (brace yourselves) and passionate facilitator, keynote speaker and MC.
 As someone who is dissatisfied with the status quo and impatient for change, Rosie loves helping her audience realise their unique purpose.
-She is a dynamic and seasoned speaker, having personally presented to over a hundred thousand young people as well as to thousands of grown ups on a range of national and international stages.
-As a youth and cybersafety expert, Rosie also appears in a number of media outlets, including Sunrise and The Project.
+She is a dynamic and seasoned speaker, having personally presented to over a hundred thousand young people as well as to thousands of grown ups on a range of national, and international, stages.

 Rosie is a driver of innovation and is passionate about using business to solve long-standing social problems.
 In her spare time she acts as a business mentor for local change makers and entrepreneurs.